Lewis Adolphus Bernays: Affiliations

+Bernays was also a Fellow of the Linnean Society of London., and a member of the Royal Geographical Society of Australasia (Queensland Branch).

 Later life

 Bernays died of heart failure on 22 August 1908 following a short illness and was survived by five sons and four daughters.
 Bernays is buried in Toowong Cemetery.

 Legacy

 In 1909, a bust of Bernays was commissioned from sculptor James Laurence Watts for the Queensland Parliament House.